-How much thought have you put into your Priority values on the records in your Maximo solution?
+How much thought have you put into your Priority values on the records in your Maximo solution (Check out our IBM Maximo On-Premises Solutions here)?
 Did you know you can Set Priority Preferences like how Maximo calculates priorities or response times?

 Maximo uses values up to 999 for Work Order and Asset/Location priorities and will use these values to calculate an overall priority for the Work Order.
 Making smart choices can ensure you achieve the most efficient and reliable schedule for your resources and equipment.

 If a Work Order is created manually in the Work Order Tracking application, you can specify the value in the Priority field.
 Work Orders generated from the Preventive Maintenance will inherit the PM priority.

 If the Asset or Location record has a priority Maximo will copy the priority from the Asset to the Work Order.
 If the Asset record does not have a priority, Maximo will use the Location Priority.

 Once the Work Order is created, Maximo will use a predetermined calculation to assign a priority to work.
 Even though Maximo allows Priorities values over 900, It is a good idea to limit your priority values to lower numbers, since the resulting, calculated value will always be higher.

 Following is one way to determine the meaning of your Priority values, so that you have a consistent and defensible system for scheduling both planned and break-in work.

 PRIORITY 4 (Emergency Work): Priority 4 is the highest priority work and requires immediate action.
 This work bypasses the normal planning and scheduling routine.